rgwch/webelexis/webelexis-base/readme.md

 	sudo apt-get install nodejs

 _Warning: "`apt-get install nodejs`" from the original ubuntu repository (i.e. WITHOUT previously adding chris lea's PPA) did not work on my system.
 Instead it produced a "weird error" (indeed, this was npm's error message)._

-On Arch/Manjaro Linuxes, it is quite easy:

-       sudo pacman -S nodejs

 On other systems, refer to the documentation of node.js on how to install node and npm.